-In January 2020, GASB issued Statement No. 92, "Omnibus 2020."
-The objectives of this Statement are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing practice issues that have been identified during implementation and application of certain GASB Statements.
-This Statement addresses a variety of topics and includes specific provisions about the following:
+In April 2022, GASB issued Statement No. 99, Omnibus 2022.
+The objectives of this Statement are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing (1) practice issues that have been identified during implementation and application of certain GASB Statements and (2) accounting and financial reporting for financial guarantees.
+The practice issues addressed by this Statement are as follows: